sage-code/maj/README.md

 1. There are 3 kind of answers: { affirmative, negative, informative };
 1. There are 3 time periods: {past, present, future};
 1. There are 3 cases: {nominative, objective, possessive};
+1. There are 3 alphabets in Maj: Lowercase, Uppercase and Script;
+1. The alphabet has 3 x 3 x 3 = 27 distinct letters;
 1. There are 3 cost algorithms: {reading, writing, typing};

 **Read more about:** [basic grammar](basic.md)